MouizGhouri/Project-Aftermath/Variables.md

 letters = 25;
 ```

+## Scopes

-But this can be done only if the part of the code where you’re referencing the variable is within the scope of that variable.
+Modifying a variable's value is possible only if the part of the code where you’re referencing the variable is within the scope of that variable.
 Scope of a variable depends upon the code block or position where that variable was declared.
 For example a variable being declared outside any block of code, usually in the beginning of the script, has a ‘Global’ scope and can be accessed from anywhere within the script:

 ```c
 #include <a_samp>